If you use Google Webmaster Tools to check out the status of your site, you might notice something called “Google Core Web Vitals.”

 - Whether there are any coding issues

-- Whether your page is following basic search engine optimization advice.
+- Whether your page is following basic search engine optimisation advice.

 Why Do Core Web Vitals Matter?